An escape of vector matter-wave soliton from a parabolic trap: Introduction

-In the present paper we consider emission of matter wave solitons from two-component BEC, loaded into parabolic trap with optical lattice.
-We use periodic sign-varying linear coupling term to create vector soliton, which is characterized by first- and second-component chemical potentials located in the vicinity of the lower and upper edges of the OL spectrum first band, respectively.
-After being loaded into the parabolic trap, the first component of vector soliton (characterized by positive effective mass nearby the bottom edge of first band) oscillates periodically in the trap, while second component (characterized by negative effective mass at top edge of the first band), is accelerated by parabolic trap and escapes from it.
-In general, the nature of investigated phenomena is similar to Hawking emission, but at the same time has significant differences.
-Firstly, in our case the vector soliton with opposite masses of components (analogue of particle-antiparticle pair) is created by transferring atoms from first to second components of BEC.
-In conventional Hawking emission, by contrast, the particle-antiparticle pair is formed from vacuum due to quantum fluctuations.
-Secondly, in our phenomenon the event horizon is defined somehow artificially (as an edge of potential well).
-That is why we prefer to call our phenomenon \textit{Hawking-like} emission (in analogy with Ref.\cite{c:monica2008}).
+In the present paper, we consider emission of matter wave solitons from a combined parabolic and OL trap \cite{Okulov-X1}.
+We consider a stationary state of bright-bright solitons in a two-component BEC.
+Using a periodic sign-varying linear coupling term, we can create a vector soliton, which first and second component chemical potentials are located in the lower and upper edges of the OL spectrum first band.
+Under such configuration, the first component will have a positive effective mass, meanwhile the second component will have a negative one.
+In such sense vector soliton serves as an analogue of a particle-antiparticle pair.
+When a parabolic trap is loaded, the first component of vector soliton oscillates periodically inside the trap, while the second one accelerates and escapes from it \cite{Okulov-X3}.
+As an extension of the Hawking radiation concept, we have called our phenomenon as \textit{Hawking-like} emission, in analogy with Ref.\cite{Monica2008-njp}.

 The paper is organized as follows.
-In Sec.\ref{sec:model} we expose and describe the model of our problem (problem statement).
-In Sec.\ref{sec:gap-sol} we represent the stationary state of bright-bright solitons in the two-component BEC and propose a mechanism to create this state.
-In Sec.\ref{sec:H-emis} we describe the dynamics of two-component soliton in parabolic trap and the mechanism of Hawking-like escape of the soliton from the trap.
+In section \ref{sec:model} we expose and describe the model of our problem.
+In section \ref{sec:gap-sol} we represent the stationary state of bright-bright solitons in the two-component BEC and propose a mechanism to create this state.
+In section \ref{sec:H-emis} we describe the dynamics of two-component soliton in a parabolic trap and the mechanism of a Hawking-like escape of the soliton from the trap.
+Conclusions and final remarks are presented in section \ref{conclusions}.